riccqi/riccqi/README.md

-### Hey I'm Richard 👋
+### Hi I'm Richard 👋

-I'm a Computer Science undergraduate studying at the National University of Singapore.
-I've been dabbling with web and iOS development, and still exploring other things I like to do.
+I'm a Computer Science undergraduate at the National University of Singapore.
+I enjoy designing and programming iOS and web apps.
-I enjoy watching good animated movies and looping their soundtracks when I do work.

-Reach out to me to collab on fun projects or if you want a movie recommendation 😊
+Reach out to me at riccqi [at] pm [dot] me

 <!--
 **riccqi/riccqi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.